fuhengwu2021/distributedai/1-introduction-to-modern-distributed-ai.md

 Training a 7B parameter model on 1 trillion tokens typically requires 8 A100 GPUs (80GB each) and about 2 weeks of continuous training.
 Careful gradient synchronization is needed to maintain training stability across all GPUs.

-### Inference: The Prediction Phase
+### Inference: The Prediction/Generation Phase

 Inference is about generating predictions from a trained model.
-Unlike training, inference only needs a forward pass—no gradients, no backward pass, no optimizer states.
+Unlike training, you only need a forward pass - no gradients, no backward pass, no optimizer states.
 Memory requirements are lower: just model weights and KV cache for attention mechanisms.
-The compute intensity per request is lower, but you need high throughput to serve many requests simultaneously.
+The compute per request is lower, but you need high throughput to serve many requests at once.
 Communication is minimal, mostly only for distributed inference.

-The key challenges are low latency requirements (sub-second for interactive applications), high throughput (thousands of requests per second), efficient memory usage through KV cache management, and effective batching and scheduling strategies.
-Serving a 70B parameter model for chat applications requires optimized inference engines like vLLM or SGLang, continuous batching to maximize GPU utilization, and careful KV cache management to handle variable-length sequences.
+The challenges are latency (sub-second for interactive apps), throughput (thousands of requests per second), efficient memory usage through KV cache management, and effective batching and scheduling.
+Serving a 70B parameter model for chat requires optimized inference engines like vLLM or SGLang, continuous batching to maximize GPU utilization, and careful KV cache management for variable-length sequences.

 ### Serving: The Production System

 Serving is about providing reliable, scalable access to models.
-It's not just running inference—it's building a production system with a model runner, API gateway, load balancer, and monitoring.
+It's not just running inference - it's building a production system with a model runner, API gateway, load balancer, and monitoring.
 The requirements are high availability, fault tolerance, and observability.
 At scale, you're dealing with multi-model, multi-tenant systems.

 The key challenges are system reliability and uptime, multi-model routing and load balancing, cost optimization through GPU utilization and autoscaling, and observability for debugging.
 A production LLM serving platform might include multiple model variants (different sizes, fine-tuned versions), A/B testing infrastructure, canary deployment pipelines, and distributed tracing and monitoring.